 ENCI limestone quarry, Limestone quarry in Sint Pieter, Maastricht, Netherlands.

-ENCI limestone quarry is an extraction site in Maastricht featuring deep cuts into the earth with kilometers-long stone walls that expose visible geological layers.
-The excavation spreads across a very large area with varying depths, clearly showing the scale of mining operations over many decades.
+ENCI limestone quarry is a former extraction site in Maastricht, Netherlands, featuring deep cuts into the earth with long stone walls that expose several geological layers.
+The site has been converted into a nature area open to walkers after mining operations ended.

 The community of curious travelers